 Consisting of approximately 400 acres, Cedar Point is located at the south end of Black Hammock Island.
 Visitors have the opportunity to experience both upland hammocks and salt marsh habitats by land and water.
 Hiking and biking are allowed on the trails.

 Cedar Point hosts a wide range of north Florida ecosystems.
 A boat ramp provides access to some of the best fishing spots in the region.
 It is a popular launch site for boaters, kayakers, and paddle boarding.
 Birdwatchers come to Cedar Point to see over 200 species of birds, including the beautiful painted bunting.
 Plan your hike in advance by bringing water, bug repellant, and a copy of the trail map.

-There are now restrooms and picnic tables available at Cedar Point.
+There are now exhibits, restrooms, and picnic tables available at Cedar Point.